CommunityToolkit/WindowsCommunityToolkit/docs/brushes/RadialGradientBrush.md

 ## WPF Conversion Notes

-When porting your brush XAML from WPF, just add the `brushes:` namespace prefix to your `RadialGradientBrush`.
+When porting your brush XAML from WPF, just add the `media:` namespace prefix to your `RadialGradientBrush` and add the `xmlns:media="using:Microsoft.Toolkit.Uwp.UI.Media"` to your XAML namespace list.

 If you used the `Absolute` *MappingMode* you'll need to convert to the `RelativeToBoundingBox` mode first and recalculate your `RadiusX`, `RadiusY`, `Center`, and `GradientOrigin` property values.